google/gnxi/oc_config_validate/README.md

 #### Why I cannot do `pip install oc_config_validate` ?

-`oc_config_validate` is not delivered as a self-contained Python package in the [Python Package Index](https://pypi.org/).
+`oc_config_validate` is not delivered yet as a self-contained Python package in the [Python Package Index](https://pypi.org/).
+It will likely be if general usage justifies it.

-`oc_config_validate` depends on the Python files generated from OpenConfig models.
-A Python package for distribution would need to contain all these many files.

-You can still create such a package by running `python3 -m build` and maybe use it for internal distribution.
+You can still create such a package for yourself, by running `python3 -m build` and maybe use it for internal distribution.

+### Update OC models

+1. To get the latest OC Models from GitHub, running `oc_config_validate/update_models.sh`.

+This will take some time, be patient.

 ### Demo